d-rec/drec-origin/CONTRIBUTING.md

 - Update the README file whenever there is a change to the project's configuration or installation instructions.
 - Update the README file whenever there is a change to the project's structure, organization or architecture.
 This includes changes to file directories, infrastructure changes, major libraries,…

+### User Documentationation

+# User Documentation

+- Update the user-facing documentation whenever:
+  - A new feature is added
+  - Any change impacting user-related features is made
+- The added changes should cover all the information users might need to use that particular feature